Marie Laing: Political career

 Laing was narrowly elected in an upset during the 1986 election by just 93 votes defeating the PC incumbent Horst Schmid.
 She was part of a sweep of many Edmonton ridings by New Democrats.

-As an MLA, she was noted, along with other New Democrats, for introducing feminist causes in the Legislature.
+As an MLA, she was noted for introducing feminist causes in the Legislature.
+Something she was less known for, Marie also supported treating lesbian and gay people as full citizens who deserved equal rights, and also legal protection from those that thought otherwise, including some even in her own caucus.
 She was re-elected in the 1989 Alberta general election by a wider margin, but was defeated by Gene Zwozdesky in the 1993 Alberta general election.

+Throughout her career, Marie mentored many women, serving as a role model and inspiring them to progressive causes.
 After her time as an MLA, she began teaching and became the Executive Director of the WORTH Centre, which assisted women with addictions.
 She was published in journals dealing with Family Law, including her 1999 article For the Sake of the Children: Preventing Reckless New Laws.
+Laing died on March 24, 2023.